portgee/vencord-guild-mutual-friends/README.md

 - **Context menu integration** — launch directly from the guild right-click menu
 ---

+(This is my first plugin so sorry if its bad qwq)

 ## DOWNLOAD INSTRUCTIONS

 You can either **git clone** the repository or **manually install** it by downloading a ZIP.